ceccode/sded/README.md

 i:   see list of stored images
 od:  delete orphaned and dangling volumes
 du:  delete dangling and untagged images
+p:   `official` docker cleanup method; delete stopped containers, and volumes and networks that are not used by containers
 ```

 ## Installation